Be the first to know

-Embracing the work from anywhere movement is only part of the battle, your company will need to evaluate all of their hiring processes at every stage.
+Embracing the work from anywhere movement is only part of the battle, your company will need to evaluate all of their tech hiring processes at every stage.
 From sourcing candidates for positions, conducting interviews and assessing their remote employability.
 Candidates will need to be provided with clear expectations and instructions, alongside removing any unnecessary barriers between the company and the interviewee.

-There’s no clear cut way to conduct remote interviews, for many companies, it will take some trial and error to figure out a style that works.
+There’s no clear cut way to conduct remote tech interviews, for many companies, it will take some trial and error to figure out a style that works.
 With that in mind, there is still a certain structure and a few strategies that you can implement to make remote interviews more efficient.

 Get Clear on What You’re Hiring For in a Remote Technical Interview

 First things first, it’s important to get clear on who you’re hiring and what essential part they will play in the remote team.
 Having a custom decision-making matrix for remote candidates is a great way to make sure that you’re making good hiring decisions.